Chapter 1 : Welcome

 Students milled past Mary and Mafalda, dancing up the stairs and into the Great Hall eager for the feast to begin.
 A sea of black rushing forth like bats from a cave.
 Mary and Mafalda took their time though, taking in the slightly musky smell of the castle which that hadn’t been lived in for two months and waving to Nearly Headless Nick who was floating by the door to the Great Hall.

 The stones seemed colder to Mary this time, but she supposed it was only because the place had been deserted for so long and once life sprung back here the stones and halls would also bounce to life.
-But at the moment it felt as cold inside as it was on the outside of the castle.
+Maybe, however, she knew she was beig optimistic when she thought that.
+It felt as cold inside as it was on the outside of the castle.
 Unwelcoming, even with the low glowing candles and friendly ghosts that always lined the Entrance Hall when the students came back.

 Someone bumped against Mary’s back causing her to stumble forward and if not for Mafalda grabbing onto her arm she would have fallen to the ground.
 When Mary looked up she saw a couple of Slytherin boys smirking at her and they swished their robes and tromped over to their table.
 Mary was still for a moment, her brown eyes peculiarly blank.
 It was like her limbs had forgotten how to move for a moment as she was stuck in another time.
 It wasn’t till Mafalda pulled her forward that she broke out of her trance.